zerac/TPT2_scripts/packages/museum/README.md

 It is set to move first 2 stones into 'equipped' inventory when they hit `museum_combine_movetier` tier.
 If there is no space in 'equipped', it will continue combining in inventory until no further combinations are possible.

-NOTE: You need to turn off the script manually - this can be done either by pressing 'p' again , or turning AI off/on again.
-If you leave museum, the script will run but do nothing.
+*NOTE: You need to turn off the script manually - this can be done either by pressing 'p' again , or turning AI off/on again.
+If you leave museum, the script will run but do nothing.*

-WARNING: If the market stock changes during run of the script, it will not be recognized, and script will keep buying the stones.
+**WARNING**: If the market stock changes during run of the script, it will not be recognized, and script will keep buying the stones.
 Therefore it is highly recommended to set the `museum_buy_maxtier` to avoid losing your money on too high tier powerstones.

 The script should provide easy way to create tier +12 stores from original - this depends on available 'equipped' inventory for recombination (NOTE: This functionality is TBD)